ChristopherLu/snoopy/README.md

 Our code has been tesed on `Keras 2.0.8` with `tensorflow-gpu==1.9.0` as backend.
 Install required dependency as per the following setps.

 1. Create the `py27snoopy` Conda environment: `conda env create -f environment.yaml`.
-2. Install the specific `recurrentshop` inside this repository by running `cd recurrentshop` and `python setup.py install`.
+2. Install the specific version of `recurrentshop` from this [fork](https://github.com/ChristopherLu/recurrentshop_bak)
 3. Go to this [fork](https://github.com/farizrahman4u/seq2seq) and follow its instruction to install `seq2seq`.

 ## Run the code